PaarthSonkiya/hatch/docs/risk-register.md

 This register is reviewed at:

-- End of each phase (4 reviews during grant)
+- End of each phase
 - Any time a risk's likelihood or impact is observed to change
 - Any time a new risk is identified